makersmakingchange/Switch_Adapted_Toys/Toy_Instructions/Available_Toys/Bubble_Toys/Walmart - Whale Bubble Blower/README.md

 # Switch Adapted Whale Bubble Blower

 <!--- SUMMARY A brief summary of the project.
 What it does, who it is for, how much it costs.  --->
-"The Whale Bubble Blower from Walmart has been switch adapted for easy activation using a 3.5mm switch"
+The Whale Bubble Blower from Walmart has been switch adapted for easy activation using a 3.5mm switch

 <!--- PHOTO --->
 <img width="3339" height="2160" alt="image" src="https://github.com/user-attachments/assets/e21aa590-9033-4ea9-8f89-b558344c11f2" />